-- 53. Treatment of articles (1) If an incoming regulated article requires treatment in order to meet the biosecurity import requirements in respect of it, the article shall be treated before biosecurity import clearance is granted in respect of it. - (2) If an incoming article is found to be infected, infested or contaminated by a regulated pest or disease, the article may be treated to reduce the biosecurity risk to an acceptable level, whether or not treatment is a specified requirement or a condition of an import permit. - (3) Sections 50(3) to (6) apply to articles detained for treatment under this section. - (4) Once treatment has been administered to the satisfaction of the biosecurity officer, and on payment of the prescribed fee, if any, the article shall, subject to subsection (4), be released to the importer and biosecurity import clearance granted in respect of it. - (5) The cost of treatment is to be borne by the importer of the item, but the importer may instead opt to have the article reconsigned or destroyed. - (6) If an importer fails to have an article which requires treatment under this section treated within a reasonable time, the biosecurity officer may require the article to be destroyed.
+- 53. (1) If an incoming regulated article requires treatment in order to meet the biosecurity import requirements in respect of it, the article must be treated before biosecurity import clearance is granted in respect of it. - (2) If an incoming article is found to be infected, infested or contaminated by a regulated pest or disease, the article may be treated to reduce the biosecurity risk to an acceptable level, whether or not treatment is a specified requirement or a condition of an import permit. - (3) Section 50(3) to (6) apply to articles detained for treatment under this section. - (4) Once treatment has been administered to the satisfaction of the biosecurity officer, and on payment of any applicable charges, the article must, subject to subsection (5) be released to the importer and biosecurity import clearance granted in respect of it. - (5) The cost of treatment is to be borne by the importer of the item, but the importer may instead opt to have the article re-consigned or destroyed.

-(7) If -

-- (a) appropriate treatment is not available in the Cook Islands; - (b) in the opinion of a biosecurity officer, there would still be a biosecurity risk after treatment; or - (c) the importer chooses not to have the article treated, the article shall be reconsigned or, if the importer chooses, or if section 54(3) applies, destroyed.
+- (6) If an importer fails to have an article which requires treatment under this section treated within a reasonable time, the biosecurity officer may require the article to be destroyed. - (7) If - - (a) appropriate treatment is not available in Solomon Islands; - (b) in the opinion of a biosecurity officer, there would still be a biosecurity risk after treatment; or - (c) the importer chooses not to have the article treated, the article must be re-consigned or, if the importer chooses, or if section 54(3) applies, destroyed.

-- (8) Notice of action to be taken under subsection (6) or (7) shall be given to the importer in writing before the action is taken, except for articles in passenger baggage which are detained for destruction in the presence of the owner or custodian. - (9) If an outgoing regulated article requires treatment as a condition of importation into the receiving country, the article shall be treated at the expense of the exporter before biosecurity export clearance is granted in respect of it. - (10) If, in the course of treatment, goods are destroyed or damaged, without negligence or malice, no compensation is payable to the importer or exporter of the goods. - (11) Treatment of an article - should be the minimum required to remove or adequately reduce the biosecurity risk posed by the article; - (b) may be administered by an appropriately qualified biosecurity officer, or by any other suitably qualified person at the request of the officer or the importer. - (12) The charges for treatment of an article under this section are as prescribed.
+- (8) Notice of action to be taken under subsection (6) or (7) must be given to the importer in writing before the action is taken, except for articles in passenger baggage which are detained for destruction in the presence of the owner or custodian. - (9) If an outgoing regulated article requires treatment as a condition of importation into the receiving country, the article must be treated at the expense of the exporter before biosecurity export clearance is granted in respect of it. - - (10) If, in the course of treatment, goods are destroyed or damaged, without negligence or malice, no compensation is payable to the importer or exporter of the goods. - (11) Treatment of an article - - (a) should be the minimum required to remove or adequately reduce the biosecurity risk posed by the article; and - (b) may be administered by an appropriately qualified biosecurity officer, or by any other suitably qualified person at the request of the officer or the importer. - (12) The charges for treatment of an article under this section are as prescribed or specified.